RandomNameAnd6/DharGPT/README.md

 A demo for GPT-2 Small fine-tuned on Dhar Mann titles (not affiliated with Dhar Mann)
 ---

-If you do want to run this though, run:
+If you do want to run this locally, run:
 ```bash
 python server.py
 ```